simenkid/freebird-web-client-server-spec/spec.md

     ```js
     // indMsg.subsys == 'gad'
-    // indMsg.data.attr is an object to report the gadget attribute
+    // indMsg.data is an object with a single reported gadget attribute.
     {
-        attr: {
         sensorValue: 18
-        }
     }
     ```